Assault & Battery

 DMV Hearing Officers act as judges, juries and prosecutors in these hearings.
 They are highly experienced with the procedures in a DMV hearing and know what objections are relevant, which documents are allowed to be introduced, and what key elements need to be proven.
 It is critical that you have an attorney who is just as experienced and prepared to conduct the DMV hearings.

 Issues to be addressed at the DMV hearing include whether there was probable cause for the officer to pull you over, whether there was a lawful arrest and was your Blood Alcohol Concentration at 0.08% or above at the time of driving.
-See the DMV’s website about Administrative Per Se Hearings here – here.
+See the DMV’s website about Administrative Per Se Hearings here.

 For commercial driver’s license holders, you can lose your commercial driving privileges for 1 year if you are convicted of a DUI and can lose them for life if convicted of a second or other multiple offense DUI.

 For aggressive and vigorous defense of your rights with the DMV, contact Los Angeles criminal defense lawyer Ross Erlich today.
+Remember, DMV proceedings and criminal court proceedings are separate and should be treated that way.

 Domestic Violence

 Domestic violence arrests occur all of the time in Los Angeles because of the rules relating to the police response.
 If there are any credible claims of offensive contact/injury, the police are going to make an arrest.
 This is why, as mentioned above, even just a small argument can turn into a felony arrest with someone going to jail.
-Furthermore, domestic violence charges are among the most susceptible to being manipulated by one party.
-It can be difficult to dispute a victim’s false or inaccurate report when there are no other witnesses.
-These false claims can be the result of revenge, a recent divorce, family court or custody proceedings or infidelity.
+Little to no physical evidence is typically required for police to make an arrest and it is usually the person who calls 911 first who is defined as the “victim.”

 There is also a misconception that these charges can be “dropped” if the victim wishes to.
-Unfortunately or not, once the police make an arrest in a domestic violence incident, the government steps into the shoes of the victim and pursues the charges.
+Unfortunately, or not, once the police make an arrest in a domestic violence incident, the government steps into the shoes of the victim and pursues the charges.
 Thus, even if the victim does not wish to cooperate or have the perpetrator prosecuted, the decision is no longer theirs.

 Domestic violence charges are brought when any act of violence is committed against a family member, such as a spouse, child or domestic partner.
 These cases also may include a component/added charge of child abuse, parental rights and sexual misconduct, which is why having an attorney represent you is imperative.
-Additionally, a conviction for domestic violence may lead to restitution, anger management counseling, problems at your place of employment, not being able to own or possess a firearm, and criminal protective orders against you.

 Consequences of a domestic violence conviction can have far-reaching implications.
 They carry fines, requirements to complete a 52-week domestic violence class, a moral turpitude conviction on your record and may lead to deportation if you are not a citizen of this country.